 People from all over the continent came to test his skill and many a stirring game was played for money in this building.
 A huge monument stands on his gravesite at the entrance to St. Andrew’s Cemetery on Highway 7.

 When William Fleming died in 1905, his son Robert took over and opened a showroom at the front of the house.

 What had previously been the general store, followed by a drug store, now became a store for organs, pianos, melodeons and sewing machines.
 It was a large room, well decorated, and proved a very successful venture, making sales to residents for miles around.

 Next to ply his trade was William Fleming’s grandson, Bill.
 He remodelled the showroom, removed the showcase windows, and settled in as a dentist.

-Here he practiced for a number of years, after which he returned to university to earn a specialty degree.
+Here he practiced for several years, after which he returned to university to earn a specialty degree.
 He later set up practice in Toronto as a periodontist.

 Dr. C. G. Hunter purchased the building from Mrs. Fleming (Bill’s mother) in 1959 and took over the dental practice, where it became "the office with the teddy bear in the window".

-Since the early 1970s, most of the downstairs space has been the home of the very successful Markham orthodontic practice.
+Since the early 1970s, most of the downstairs space has been the home of Markham orthodontic practice.
 Currently, Dr. Bennett Mui, a certified orthodontist, runs 'Braces in Markham' in that space.

 In 1986, Dr. Rory Hunter joined his father as a practicing dentist.
 They moved upstairs to meet space requirements and to accommodate a growing practice.
 They practiced together until 2000; when Dr. C. G. Hunter retired.
 Dr. Rory Hunter purchased the property in 2006.

-In 2009 Hunter Dental marked its 50th year of practice, making it the longest-serving practice in the Markham area.
+In 2009 Hunter Dental marked its 50th year of practice.
 You are welcome to take a virtual tour of our office.